Alloy C-276 / UNS N10276 / W.Nr. 2.4819

 Resistance to Corrosion

-Alloy C276 has excellent resistance to pitting, stress-corrosion cracking and to oxidizing atmospheres.
-C276 also exhibits excellent resistance to corrosion by seawater especially under crevice conditions, which induce attack in other commonly used materials.
+Alloy C-276 has superior resistance to pitting, stress corrosion cracking and oxidizing atmospheres.
+Alloy C-276 also exhibits resistance to corrosion by seawater in crevice conditions, which can induce aggressive attack in other commonly used materials.

 Fabrication and Heat Treatment

-C276 can be formed using various cold and hot working processes.
-Although C276 tends to work-harden it can be cold formed using the more aggressive methods such as deep-drawing, press forming or punching.
-Hot forming should be performed within a temperature range between 1600°F and 2250°F (870°C-1230°C) with heavier sections heated to a minimum of 2000°F before forming.
-Annealing of the material after working is advised and should be performed at a temperature between 2050°F and 2150°F followed by a rapid quench in a protective atmosphere or in an agitated reducing quench bath.
-To obtain a reducing media, add 2% (by volume) of either ethyl or propyl alcohol to water.
+Alloy C-276 can be formed using various cold and hot working processes.
+Like other nickel alloys, alloy C-276 work hardens quickly, though it can be cold formed using aggressive methods like deep drawing, press forming and punching.
+Hot forming should be performed within a temperature range between 1600°F and 2250°F (870°C and 1230°C) with heavier sections being heated to a minimum temperature of 2000°F before forming.
+Annealing of the material after working is advised and should be performed at a temperature between 2050°F and 2150°F, followed by a rapid quench in a protective atmosphere or agitated reducing quench bath.
+To obtain a reducing quench bath, add 2% (by volume) of either ethyl or propyl alcohol to water.

 Common Trade Names